fontforge/designwithfontforge.com/en-US/What_Is_a_Font.md

 <img src="images/Contrast.png" alt>

-Type with consistent weight (stroke width) in its letterforms or no visible contrast produces a sheer distinction from uncontrasted type.
+Type with consistent weight (stroke width) in its letterforms or no visible contrast produces a sheer distinction from contrasted type.
 Like the choice between serifs or sans-serifs, contrast is an early choice of type design.
 It is interesting to note that ‘slab’ serif designs generally use consistent stroke width in their letters, and that the design of slab serifs is not merely about the serif, as it sounds!
 It must be remembered that the rules of perception apply (see [“Trusting your